sigoa/PyBitmessage/README.md

 PyBitmessage
 ============

-Bitmessage is a P2P communications protocol used to send encrypted messages.
-You need-not inherently trust any entities like root certificate authorities with decentralized BM.
-It uses strong authentication, which means that the sender of a message cannot be spoofed, and it aims to hide metadata, like the sender and receiver of messages, from passive eavesdroppers like those ongoing warrantless wiretapping programs by spy agencies etc..
+Bitmessage is a decentralized P2P communications protocol to send encrypted messages.
+With BM there is no need to trust such entities as e.g. root certificate authorities.
+BM uses strong authentication, so the sender of a message cannot be spoofed, and BM aims to hide metadata, e.g. the sender and receiver of messages.
+So passive eavesdroppers like those ongoing warrantless wiretapping programs by spy agencies etc. have little to look at.

 Development
 ----------